narenkiran1729/Recipes/MasalaPowders.md

 Currently the following masala powders are available.
 I will try to update the other powders as soon as I learn them.

 1. Garam Masala
-2. Biryani Masala
+2. Intense Biryani Masala
+3. Mild Biryani Masala
-3. Kadai Chicken Masala
+4. Kadai Chicken Masala
-4. Chettinad Chicken Masala
+5. Chettinad Chicken Masala

 # Garam Masala
-The source ammachethivanta I used did not added the cumin which is necessary ingredient for garam masala.
-Below garam masala which I made is like biryani masala.
-So I will update the garam masala with jeera and sometimes pepper using [AttammaTV](https://youtu.be/XGL_RYujQ_o)
+I will update the garam masala with jeera and sometimes pepper using [AttammaTV](https://youtu.be/XGL_RYujQ_o)

 ## Overview
 This masala powder is used in almost all places viz. curries, fries, chutneys like Bombay chutney.
-I learnt this from YouTube channel [Amma Chethi Vanta](https://youtu.be/PCfUOUas3-4) I think garam masala is very much an essential requirement for almost all spicy curries.
+I learnt this from YouTube channel [AttammaTV](https://youtu.be/XGL_RYujQ_o).
+I think garam masala is very much an essential requirement for almost all spicy curries.
 I don't like to purchase these packed powders from shops as I don't believe in them.

+## Ingredients
+Ingredients goes here
+### Note
+ 1. Garam masala does not include coriander powder and jeers powder.
+Add them separately if required for recipe. (*Do not skip adding coriander powder or jeera powder thinking that they are present in garam masala powder*)

+# Intense Biryani Masala
+## Overview
+I learnt this from YouTube channel [Amma Chethi Vanta](https://youtu.be/PCfUOUas3-4).
+Even though the channel mentions this as garam masala, I think this is intense biryani masala.
+I use this Biryani Masala not only for chicken biryani but also for my own egg biryani recipe(*I am unable to find egg biryani online which suits my taste , so I had to invent my own*)
+I will try the same biryani masala for preparing Veg biryani and will update you soon.

 ## Ingredients
 ![GaramMasala](/Images/MasalaPowders/GaramMasala.JPG)